qualityshepherd/brine/posts/e1_unnamed_worlds.md

 title: E1 Unnamed Worlds, Tarot Magic, and Conversation-First Design
 date: 2025-11-24
 image: /assets/images/brine_square.jpg
-tags: podcast, wob, named, oyab
+tags: podcast, wob, named, oyab, ttrpg
 description: This is the first episode in a new series of conversations between myself, Wightbred and whomever else.
 We talk about Wightbred's new zine, Unnammed Worlds; the magic system in brine's game Of Yarn and Bone; why we like narrative-first, conversation-driven ttrpgs, and a number of other rambling topics.
 ---